How To Keep Your Male Dog Calm When A Nearby Female Dog Is In Heat

-If you have at least two dogs living under one roof, then you know that sometimes keeping your pair of furry friends under control can get quite hectic.
-It’s during a female dog’s heat cycle, however, that things get crazy as the male and female stir each other up in a hormonal frenzy.
+If you have at least two dogs living under one roof, then you know that sometimes keeping your pair of furry friends under control can get quite hectic – particularly if your two dogs are of different sexes.
+It’s often during a female dog’s heat cycle that things get crazy as the male and female stir each other up in a hormonal frenzy!

 A typical female dog will experience between one to four heat cycles annually which last for between two to three weeks.
 Depending on your pooch, you might not immediately notice she’s in heat; but often the first sign you’ll see is a bloody discharge.

 During a heat cycle, a female dog will produce pheromones and hormones that male dogs can detect from kilometres away.
 And this is the source of trouble as intact males in range will catch a whiff of a viable mate near them and come knocking.

 When an intact male dog senses a nearby female is in heat, they’ll do just about anything to get to the potential girlfriend.
 This is where a usually mild-mannered dog starts behaving erratically making him hard to control.
 Male dogs could jump over or dig under fences or cross a busy highway just to get to the in-heat female dog.